 What Is an Argumentative Essay?

 An argumentative essay is a short text presenting empirical data and logical evidence to convince the audience of a particular viewpoint.
-The first stage of producing compelling paper is writing a solid essay outline, which includes organizing the whole work, investigating the topic, planning the structure, and creating a conclusion.
+The first stage of producing a compelling paper is writing a solid essay outline, which includes organizing the whole work, investigating the topic, planning the structure, and creating a conclusion.
 And these should be done before getting started with the first draft!
 Our guide will tell you how to write an argumentative essay outline, deliver examples, and lead you step-by-step through producing a great piece.

 What are the essential methods for organizing an argumentative essay outline?

-The best way to write an argumentative essay outline is to explain your viewpoint at the beginning, provide the evidence and supporting arguments, and present the other points of view.
+Once you pick your argumentative essay topic, the best way to write an argumentative essay outline is to explain your viewpoint at the beginning, provide the evidence and supporting arguments, and present the other points of view.
 Still, the outline structure depends upon the topic: the more complicated your research is, the more elements should be added to your paper.

 Argumentative Essay Structure: Main Points